Showing the jewels like never before

-The re-presentation of the Crown Jewels has given the Crown Jewels a home fit for the 21st century, with new displays showing the jewels like never before.
+The re-presentation of the Crown Jewels has given the Crown Jewels a home fit for the 21st century.

 The Crown Jewels at the Tower of London are a unique working collection of royal regalia and are still regularly used by The Queen in important national ceremonies, such as the State Opening of Parliament (watch for the ‘in use’ signs!).